OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 Obfuscation is a process of transforming the original algorithms, data structures into a form that is difficult to disassemble and understand but the program after the modification preserves the original functionality.
 Both code and data can be obfuscated, so that an attacker can mostly rely on dynamic analysis.

+> Note: All presented techniques below may not stop reverse engineers, but combining all of those techniques will make their job significantly harder.
+The aim of those techniques is to discourage reverse engineers from further analysis.

 #### Obfuscation Techniques

 The following techniques can be used to obfuscate an application: